sourmash-bio/sourmash/doc/command-line.md

 different types of signatures, and compatible ones will be selected automatically.

-Use the `sourmash index` command to create an SBT.

-Use the `sourmash lca index` command to create an LCA database; the database can be saved in JSON or SQL format with `-F json` or `-F sql`.
+Use the `sourmash index -F rocksdb` command to create a RocksDB index.

-Use `sourmash sig cat <list of signatures> -o <output>.sqldb` to create a SQLite indexed database.

 #### Loading signatures within a directory hierarchy

-All of the `sourmash` commands support loading signatures (`.sig` or `.sig.gz` files) from within directory hierarchies; you can just provide the paths to the top-level directory on the command line.
+All of the `sourmash` commands support loading signatures (`.sig` or `.sig.gz` files) from within directory hierarchies; you can provide the paths to the top-level directory on the command line.

 However, this is no longer recommended because it can be very